Health and Life Sciences procedures

 If you have completed a full ethics application and received ethical approval but now wish to make amendments to your study, they will need approval.
 Please amend your authorised application on the Worktribe system in all sections that are impacted by your proposed changes, including updated documentation.
 We also expect to see a Word document uploaded into your Documents section bulleting the changes.

-Note: For NHS HRA approvals, the differences between types of amendments.
+Please note: For NHS HRA approvals, the differences between types of amendment are described on the NHS HRA website.

-If your study involves human participants, Participant Information Sheet/Consent forms may need to be uploaded to the ‘Documents’ section of the Worktribe application, as part of your ethics submission.
+If your study involves human participants, Participant Information Sheet and Consent forms may need to be uploaded to the Documents section of the Worktribe application, as part of your ethics submission.
 Approved templates are immediately below.

 When conducting research, it is possible that you will be collecting personal data as defined by the UK’s implementation of the GDPR.
 Further information on the meaning of personal data in this context can be found on the Information Commissioner’s Office website.
 If you are processing personal data, you are highly likely to require a completed Data Protection Impact Assessment (DPIA).